abilian/lab.abilian.com/docs/Tech/Python/Prefect.md

 Prefect is a modern workflow management system designed to help you build, schedule, and monitor data workflows.
-It is often compared to [[Apache Airflow]], as both systems are built on [[Python]] and have similar goals in terms of orchestrating complex data pipelines.
+It is often compared to [[Apache Airflow]], as both systems are built on [[00 Python]] and have similar goals in terms of orchestrating complex data pipelines.
 However, Prefect offers some unique features and improvements over Airflow that make it an attractive alternative.

 ## Key features